A Compositional Framework for Passive Linear Networks: Circuits of linear resistors

 \subsection{A Dirichlet problem}

-We remind ourselves that we are in the midst of understanding circuits as objects that define relationships between boundary potentials and boundary currents.
+We are studying circuits as objects that define relationships between boundary potentials and boundary currents.
 This relationship is defined by the stipulation that voltage--current pairs on a circuit must obey Ohm's law and Kirchhoff's laws---or equivalently, Ohm's law, Kirchhoff's voltage law, and the principle of minimum power.
-In this subsection we show these conditions imply that for each boundary potential $\psi$ on the circuit there exists a potential $\phi$ on the circuit extending $\psi$, unique up to what may be interpreted as a choice of reference potential on each connected component of the circuit.
+In this subsection we show these laws imply that for each boundary potential $\psi$ there exists a potential $\phi$ extending $\psi$, unique up to what may be interpreted as a choice of reference potential on each connected component of the circuit.
 From this potential $\phi$ we can then compute the unique voltage, current, and boundary current functions compatible with the given boundary potential.